 The alcohol licensing laws of the United Kingdom regulate the sale and consumption of alcohol.
 Any organisation, business or individual who wishes to sell alcohol must have a licence.
 This is obtained from a Licensing Authority.
+Every licensed premised is required to have a designated premises supervisor (DPS).
+This DPS must hold an alcohol personal licence, which is the course we are offering here.

 This course starts with an overview of UK alcohol licensing laws and the importance of promoting the four key licensing objectives.
 The three main types of licence are covered, including applications, conditions, representations, and reviews.
-You’ll learn about the legal duties of personal licence holders, and how to deal with Licensing Authorities, along with information relating to objections, fees and hearings.
+You’ll learn about the legal duties of personal licence holders, and how to deal with Licensing Authorities, along with information relating to objections, fees, and hearings.

 The course will also discuss issues surrounding Temporary Event Notices, and mandatory conditions, which are compulsory for all licensed premises.